Adam-D-Lewis/ai-rpg/README.md

 AI-RPG
 ======

 A text based RPG game with AI.
+It's very much a POC at this point, but should run with the setup below.

 ## Setup
 - Create and activate environment